iliapnmrv/react-native-urovo/README.md

 Urovo scanners have a set of parameters that you can set for better UX.
 A complete list of parameters you can find [in the docs](https://en.urovo.com/developer/constant-values.html#android.device.scanner.configuration.PropertyID.AUSTRALIAN_POST_ENABLE)

-Unfortunately Urovo does not come with a great descriptions, so you mostly have to figure in out yourself 🤷‍♂️
+Unfortunately Urovo does not come with a great descriptions, so you mostly have to figure it out yourself 🤷‍♂️

 Also Urovo scanners come with built-in scanner app and settings.
-(You can find them in Settings -> ).
+(You can find them in Settings -> Enterprise featured settings -> Scanner settings).
 You can test any parameter there and them find it in the docs.

 ## hooks

 ### usePropertyID

-Sets and reads PropertyID
+The `usePropertyID` hook allows you to read and set parameter values (PropertyID) easily

 ```ts
 import { PropertyID, usePropertyID } from 'react-native-urovo';